justinsuen/chartesian/README.md

 ![source drop]

 To build charts, navigate to the create chart page.
 From here, users can select a source to use using the dropdown menu.
 The attributes will be loaded once the user selects a source.
 Then, users can drag and drop their desired attributes to the drop zones.

-![chart build]

 After pressing preview chart, the chart will be created using those axes.
 Chart types can be selected using the intuitive icons on the bottom.

 ![chart build preview]